-Chambers, N., Mannion, R. and Harvey, G. (in press) Towards a framework for enhancing the performance of NHS boards: a synthesis of the evidence about board governance, board effectiveness and board development.
+Chambers, N., Mannion, R. and Harvey, G. (2013) Towards a framework for enhancing the performance of NHS boards: a synthesis of the evidence about board governance, board effectiveness and board development.
 London: National Institute for Health Research.

 Davies, H.T.O. & Mannion, R. Will prescriptions for cultural change improve the NHS?
 British Medical Journal, 2013: 346: f1305